sebastianczech/learn-oci/README.md

   * temperature - (hyper) parameter that modulates the distribution over vocabulary
     * increasing temperature makes the model deviate more from greedy decoding
     * increasing temperature flattens the distribution, allowing for more varied word choices
+* greedy decoding
+  * choosing the word with the highest probability at each step of decoding
 * hallucination:
   * generated text that is non-factual and/or ungrounded
   * how to reduce it ? e.g. retrieval-augmentation